Bridwell, Cron help Angels stop Blue Jays' win streak

+TORONTO -- If winning is fun, then Los Angeles Angels right-hander Parker Bridwell is having plenty of it.

-TORONTO -- Parker Bridwell allowed three hits in 7 1/3 innings and C. J. Cron hit a two-run homer as the Los Angeles Angels defeated the Toronto Blue Jays 7-2 on Friday night.
+Bridwell allowed three hits and one run over 7 1/3 innings Friday night and C. J. Cron hit a two-run homer as the Angels ended a three-game losing streak with a 7-2 victory over the Toronto Blue Jays.

+Justin Smoak hit his 29th homer of the season for Blue Jays in the ninth inning against Cam Bedrosian.

-In making his eighth major league start and ninth appearance, Bridwell (5-1) allowed one run, one walk and struck out four en route to his third straight win.
+In making his eighth major league start and ninth appearance, Bridwell (5-1) allowed one walk and struck out four en route to his third straight win.

+"Pretty much every time out he's pitching his game and letting other hitters try to adjust to him," Angels manager Mike Scioscia said.
+"He's using all of his stuff and keeping them off balance.
+He did a good job tonight, obviously."

+"I played behind him a few times in Triple-A," Cowart said.
+"He's got electric stuff and works quick.
+He's the kind of guy you want on the mound."

 Toronto starter J.A.
 Happ (3-8) remained winless since July 4 when he allowed five hits, four walks and three runs while striking out five in six innings.